trishume/sympy-wiki-with-svn/GCI-2011-Task-list.md

 <a name="#1752"></a>
 ### [1752](http://code.google.com/p/sympy/issues/detail?id=1752&q=label%3ACodeInImportedIntoSpreadsheet) - setup.py test should run the doctests even when the regular tests fail
 <pre>
-Two things annoy me about ./setup.py test.
+Two things annoy me about `./setup.py test`.
 First, if a regular test fails, then it does not run the doctests.
 But this is supposed to be a shortcut to both the regular tests and the doctests in one.
 Second, if you keyboard interrupt during the tests, it then proceeds to run the doctests.
 But when I keyboard interrupt, I want it to stop the whole script.

 I don't know how easy it would be to change the second item, but the first one should be fixable.

 </pre>

 - *Category:* QA